jonguan/cmpe273-project1/README.md

 Install dependencies
 ===============
-npm install
+% npm install

-To run the server, put the code into a file example.js and execute it with the node program from the command line:
+Make sure mongo is up and running on machine:
+% mongod

-Use server.js to manipulate options.json
+Run the backend server to manipulate options.json:
+% node server.js

 Options.json is used as a routing table by routingTable.js